Voidlings/-automated-judge-system/README.md

  # Alternate Flows:

-*If the PDF assignment rubric file is not found, the system throws an error.
+* If the PDF assignment rubric file is not found, the system throws an error.
-(I need to go through the code further to get more)
+* If no ZIP files are found, the system alerts the user as such.

  # Target Students: